ywamsendai/ywamsendai-docs/docs/lifeinjapan/tax.md

 This document will hopefully help bring clarity to filing taxes in Japan.

-**Note:** this wonderful research was put together by our very own Aogu!
+**Note:** this wonderful research was put together by one of our wonderful staff members!
 He is a gifted man, but is not a financial advisor or tax accountant.
 We hope this content helps you!
 But you are responsible for correctly filing your own taxes :)

 ## 1. Who is required to file tax?